mrspartak/phalconPasswordManager/README.md

 Installation
 -------------------------
-You need to install PhalconPHP extension http://phalconphp.com/en/
+You need to install PhalconPHP extension http://phalconphp.com/en/, PHP APC extension.

 Copy this git project.
 Insert database structure from db folder.
 Edit **config_default.ini** file and rename it to **config.ini**